Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 \subsection{Charged fields}

 The reconstruction presented above by adjoining an element $v$ to the algebra $\A$ of local observables and imposing its relations, can be given a physical interpretation.
 Namely, the DHR endomorphism $\theta$ gives the restriction of the vacuum representation of the larger net $\B$ as a representation of the original net $\A$.
-If $\rho\prec\theta$ is an irreducible subrepresentation localized in $O$, then $H_\rho:=\iota(\Hom(\rho,\theta))^*v$ is a Hilbert space of isometries in $\B(O)$, and its elements $\psi_\rho=\iota(w_\rho^*)v\in \B(O)$ with $w_\rho\in\Hom(\rho,\theta)$ satisfy the commutation relation \be \psi_\rho a = \rho(a) \psi_\rho \ee with the observables in $\A$.
+If $\rho\prec\theta$ is an irreducible subrepresentation localized in $O$, then $H_\rho:=\iota(\Hom(\rho,\theta))^*v$ is a Hilbert space of isometries in $\B(O)$, and its elements $\psi_\rho=\iota(w_\rho)^*v\in \B(O)$ with $w_\rho\in\Hom(\rho,\theta)$ satisfy the commutation relation \be \psi_\rho a = \rho(a) \psi_\rho \ee with the observables in $\A$, intertwining the vacuum representation with the representation $\rho$.
 Because $\rho$ is localized in $O$, it follows that $\psi_\rho$ commutes with $\A(O')$, i.e., the extension is relatively local w.r.t.\ $\A$.